-A debtor is considered indigent if the joint gross income of all the persons living on the particular premises may not exceed the amount of R 4 400, per month including boarding/rental amounts paid to the owners.
+A debtor is considered indigent if the joint gross income of all the persons living on the particular premises may not exceed the amount of R 4 400, per month (this amount is reviewed and considered by the Council on an annual basis) including boarding/rental amounts paid to the owners.
 For an Indigent subsidy the verified gross monthly income of owners of the dwelling over 18 years of age may not exceed the sum of two times the amount of state funded social pension (R 4 400) including boarding/rental amounts paid to the owners.